You are here:

 Minutes are drafted and reviewed by all in attendance, then published.

-Current Fiscal Year's RAC Minutes
+Current Fiscal Year's RAC Minutes - coming soon

 ODOT research enters into contracts with research providers to conduct applied research, so they can actively manage projects to maintain controls on scope, schedule and budget.
 ODOT does not issue grants.
 Because of the need for this applied research to serve practicing professionals, the researcher can expect to work with ODOT to select research methods that reflect the conditions and needs of transportation professionals.
 The use of a research contract proscribes this interaction in a way that open-ended research grants cannot.